mdgriffith/elm-ui/notes/discussion/ColorWithoutAlpha.API.md

 2. Encourage people to use actual color mixing functions where possible or to enumerate their colors concretely.
    - The point here is that alpha mixing can sometimes lead to colors that don't look great or are unexpected.

+3. With a totally opaque color type, we can calculate contrast for accessibility evaluation easily.
+An alpha channel means we'd have to emulate browser mixing to do that, which I'm not sure is consistent.

 Ultimately I want the position of `elm-ui` to be something like the following: